leblanck/dnd_scrape/README.md

 </div>

-### Scrape In-Stock Inventory for Used D&D Books from Retailer
+### Scrape In-Stock Inventory for Used D&D Books from Retailers